Leafcutter ant: Ant–fungus mutualism

 Their societies are based on an ant–fungus mutualism, and different species of ants use different species of fungus, but all of the fungi the ants use are members of the family Lepiotaceae.
 The ants actively cultivate their fungus, feeding it with freshly cut plant material and keeping it free from pests and molds.
 This mutualistic relationship is further augmented by another symbiotic partner, a bacterium that grows on the ants and secretes chemicals; essentially, the ants use portable antimicrobials.
 Leaf cutter ants are sensitive enough to adapt to the fungi's reaction to different plant material, apparently detecting chemical signals from the fungus.
 If a particular type of leaf is toxic to the fungus, the colony will no longer collect it.
 The only two other groups of insects to use fungus-based agriculture are ambrosia beetles and termites.
 The fungus cultivated by the adults is used to feed the ant larvae, and the adult ants feed on leaf sap.
-The fungus needs the ants to stay alive, and the larvae need the fungus to stay alive, so the mutualism is obligatory.
+The fungus needs the ants to stay alive, and the larvae need the fungus to stay alive, so mutualism is obligatory.

 The fungi used by the higher attine ants no longer produce spores.
 These ants fully domesticated their fungal partner 15 million years ago, a process that took 30 million years to complete.
 Their fungi produce nutritious and swollen hyphal tips (gongylidia) that grow in bundles called staphylae, to specifically feed the ants.
 Leucoagaricus gongylophorus is the most commonly documented fungi farmed by higher attine ant species.

-Waste management
+Behaviour

 Leafcutter ants have very specific roles in taking care of the fungal garden and dumping the refuse.
 Waste management is a key role for each colony's longevity.
 The necrotrophic parasitic fungus Escovopsis threatens the ants' food source and thus is a constant danger to the ants.
-The waste transporters and waste-heap workers are the older, more dispensable leafcutter ants, ensuring the healthier and younger ants can work on the fungal garden.
+The waste transporters and waste-heap workers are the more dispensable leafcutter ants, ensuring the more precious ants can work.
 The Atta colombica species, unusually for the Attine tribe, have an external waste heap.
 Waste transporters take the waste, which consists of used substrate and discarded fungus, to the waste heap.
 Once dropped off at the refuse dump, the heap workers organise the waste and constantly shuffle it around to aid decomposition.
-A compelling observation of A. colombica was the dead ants placed around the perimeter of the waste heap.
+A. colombica have been observed placing dead ants around the perimeter of the waste heap.

 In addition to feeding the fungal garden with foraged food, mainly consisting of leaves, it is protected from Escovopsis by the antibiotic secretions of Actinomycetota (genus Pseudonocardia).
 This mutualistic micro-organism lives in the metapleural glands of the ant.
 Actinomycetota are responsible for producing the majority of the world's antibiotics today.